(go to FAQ page)

 - Keep soil & mulch off top of rootball, so plant can breathe.

-This elevated planting method is rather different, but simply works better.
-Trees2Go once planted, for 17 years, offering a full 2-year warranty.
-Learned a thing or two.
+This elevated planting method is rather different, but survives better.
+Trees2Go installed for 17 years (until 2020).

 Try Googling images of “tree planting method“.
 MOST of those diagrams show plants set at or below grade, at risk of drowning (especially in a clay bed).